July 24, 2024 companion plants for alyssum

 Sunlight: Full sun to partial shade.

-Location: Ideal for borders and pollinator gardens.
+Location: Perfect for borders and pollinator gardens.

 Care Tips